-The green leaves display a wide variety of bright colors such as yellow, pink, shades of red, and orange.
+The green leaves display a wide variety of bright colors, such as yellow, pink, and shades of red and orange.

 Colors are most intense if you grow croton plants outdoors in full sun.

-If your plant seems to be suffering from the sun, move it to an area with afternoon shade.
+However, watch out for the sun scorch.
+If your Codiaeum variegatum mammy plant seems to be suffering from too much sun, move it to an area with afternoon shade.

-Mamey as with all crotons produces small, insignificant blooms during its growing season.
+Mammey crotons, as with all variegated crotons, produce small, insignificant blooms during their growing season.

 An excessive amount of shade causes the leaves to drop on the lower portions of the plant.